 Remember, where your calcium comes from is vitally important for purity of the product and your body’s ability to utilize it.

-Calcium with Vitamins D3 and K2 uses eggshell calcium from organic eggshell.
-This form of calcium offers a number of benefits:
+Calcium with Vitamins D3 and K2 uses eggshell calcium – a form of calcium that offers a number of benefits:

-- It contains naturally occurring transport proteins for maximum absorption and bioavailability.*
+Contains naturally occurring transport proteins for maximum absorption and bioavailability*

-- It includes other important essential trace minerals naturally found in eggshell that lend additional bone building support.*
+Includes other important essential trace minerals naturally found in eggshell that lend additional bone building support*

-- It has lower lead content than other natural calcium sources.
+Far lower lead content than other natural calcium sources

-- Multiple trials have shown the effectiveness of eggshell calcium in supporting bone mineral density.*
+Multiple studies have shown the effectiveness of eggshell calcium in supporting bone mineral density*

 A calcium supplement should support your health, not put it in additional risk because of potentially dangerous additives or levels of toxic metals.